-The 2015 community survey highlighted the lack of a pub in either Pannal or Walton Park and the need for a local café/restaurant facility.
+- 5.4.7 The 2015 community survey highlighted the lack of a pub in either Pannal or Walton Park and the need for a local café/restaurant facility.
 A suggested policy in the Policy Intentions Document, embracing these and other identified gaps in provision, attracted over 78% support in the 2021 consultation on the document.
 The recent (late 2021) opening of a new food hall/restaurant on the Crimple Hall site has redrawn the background to/context for the earlier policy intention.
 As such, the parish council is no longer minded to offer policy support for a further restaurant within the Neighbourhood Area.

-Such a policy is in line with Local Plan Policy HP9 (Provision of New Community Facilities), adding local detail to it by specifying the types of new facility which would be welcomed and "where".
-Provision is also in line with NPPF paragraphs 92 and 93, with paragraph 93 specifically stating that policies should "plan positively for the provision and use of...community facilities (such as public houses) and other local services to enhance the sustainability of communities and residential environments.
-Policy is also supported by paragraph 84 (enabling the development of accessible local services and community facilities in rural areas).
+A revised policy approach omitting restaurant support received 75% support in the 2022 Regulation 14 consultation. - 5.4.8 Such a policy is in line with Local Plan Policy HP9 (Provision of New Community Facilities), adding local detail to it by specifying the types of new facility which would be welcomed and where.
+Provision is also in line with NPPF paragraphs 96 and 97, with paragraph 97 specifically stating that policies should "plan positively for the provision and use of...community facilities (such as....public houses) and other local services to enhance the sustainability of communities and residential environments.
+Policy is also supported by paragraph 88 (enabling the development of accessible local services and community facilities in rural areas).